PG&E reclassifies 51-bcf of working natgas in California storage

-California energy company PG&E Corp's (PCG.N) Pacific Gas and Electric Co unit reclassified 51 billion cubic feet (bcf) of working gas in storage to base gas.
+(Reuters) - California energy company PG&E Corp’s Pacific Gas and Electric Co unit reclassified 51 billion cubic feet (bcf) of working gas in storage to base gas.

 “The total amount of gas in storage is still the same,” a spokesperson for the company said in an email on Monday, noting only the classification of that gas changed.